-Each case report will be assessed by considering each of the following: (Detailed marking rubric is available on Moodle site).
+Each case report will be assessed by considering each of the following: (Detailed marking rubric is available on the unit Moodle site).

-- Have you presented the case history adequately enough to raise a clinical suspicion or narrow differential diagnosis?
-Can you differentiate the clinical appearance, aetiology, and outcomes of advanced ultrasound assessment of paediatric and congenital disease? - Have you included enough relevant detail?
-Can you evaluate the physiology, pathophysiology and pharmacological factors relevant to diagnostic and therapeutic procedures in the paediatric patient? - Have you demonstrated your rationale, including all working out? - Does your rationale indicate that you understand the topic?
-Can you apply practical skills and critical thinking to advanced clinical assessment and reporting of the paediatric patient? - Have you adequate support from references? - Is your spelling, grammar and use of vocabulary exemplary? - Have you kept to the word limit? - Have you included images of a reasonable quality?
+Have you presented the case history adequately enough to raise a clinical suspicion or narrow differential diagnosis?
+Can you differentiate the clinical appearance, aetiology, and outcomes of advanced ultrasound assessment of paediatric and congenital disease?

+Have you included enough relevant detail?

+Can you evaluate the physiology, pathophysiology and pharmacological factors relevant to diagnostic and therapeutic procedures in the paediatric patient?

+Can you apply practical skills and critical thinking to advanced clinical assessment and reporting of the paediatric patient?

+Have you adequate support from references?

+Is your spelling, grammar and use of vocabulary exemplary?

+Have you kept to the word limit?

+Have you included images of a reasonable quality?

-You need a minimum of 50% to pass this assessment.
+You need a minimum of 50% to pass this assessment